Shridhant/Todo-API/README.md

 # Todo API

-A simple RESTful API for managing a to-do list.
+A simple RESTful API for managing a to-do list, built with **Express** and validated using **Zod**.
 This API allows users to perform CRUD operations on tasks, mark tasks as completed, and categorize them.

 ---